cornelia-schulz/lost-in-translation/src/pages/2019-01-11-detecting-user-locales-in-javascript-and-react/index.md

 In the example both English and German are accepted locales.
 The detectLocale function looks first for a locale from a cookie and if there is none, it will fetch the information from the Accept-Language header.

-If you just need the user's preferred language, the [window.navigator object] (https://developer.mozilla.org/it/docs/Web/API/NavigatorLanguage/language "window.navigator object") contains a read-only property navigator.language that returns a string representing the preferred language of the user, which tends to be the language of the browser user interface.
+If you just need the user's preferred language, the [window.navigator object](https://developer.mozilla.org/it/docs/Web/API/NavigatorLanguage/language "window.navigator object") contains a read-only property navigator.language that returns a string representing the preferred language of the user, which tends to be the language of the browser user interface.

 ```javascript
 var lang = window.navigator.language